aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 Subclasses benefit from the `AbstractMonitor` class in that they don't have to rewrite the `startMonitoring(String filename)` method; they just have to worry about their own particular functionality for the `process()` method.

-For example, let's write a subclass called `MemoryMonitor` that outputs the current time and CPU utilization.
+For example, let's write a subclass called `MemoryMonitor` that outputs the current time and CPU utilization:

 ```java
 public class MemoryMonitor extends AbstractMonitor {